DigitalNaut/DigitalNaut/README.md

 # About Me

-🔭 I’m currently working on a full stack project to manage reports from on-field operators meant to empower the administrative overhead with with semi-automated tools.
+🔭 I like working on full-stack project, SPAs and video games.

-🌱 I’m currently learning Remix Run with TypeScript.
+🌱 I’m attempting to learn shaders and Blender's geometry nodes.

-👯 I’m looking to collaborate on FOSS, particularly apps for everyday use like podcast managers and screen notation software with native integration.
+👯 I’m looking to collaborate on FOSS and documentation.

 😄 Pronouns: Him/his